Publication Date: Wednesday Aug 20, 1997

 ICE CREAM/FROZEN YOGURT

-Once again, for a luxurious pasta dinner in an authentic Italian setting, Weekly readers recommend Il Fornaio Cucina Italiana.
+For a luxurious pasta dinner in an authentic Italian setting, Weekly readers once again recommend Il Fornaio Cucina Italiana.
 Find out why when you munch some crusty bread dipped in olive oil, sip a glass of chianti and watch the chefs prepare your meal right in front of you at the counter.
-The restaurant, which received 62 votes, offers a fine selection of pizzas, as well as oakwood-roasted meat and pastas such as linguini and cannelloni.
+The restaurant, which received 45 votes, offers a fine selection of pizzas, as well as oakwood-roasted meat and pastas such as linguini and cannelloni.
 The restaurant's tasteful interior includes mirrored walls and an authentic Italian bar.
-Osteria was not far behind Il Fornaio, in second place, with 56 votes.
-And Palermo came in third with 29 votes.
+Palermo moved up one spot to second, garnering 33 votes.
+Osteria, second last year, slipped to third with 26 votes.

 Il Fornaio Cucina Italiana Restaurante, 520 Cowper St., Palo Alto, 853-3888

-Plain and simple, Juice Club at Town and Country Village, dominates this category.
-Juice Club scored 138 votes compared to 20 for second place winner Whole Foods and 17 for Jammin' Juice.
-This is the second year that we have tallied votes for this category, and Juice Club stomped on the competition last year in equally as impressive a fashion.
-This juice bar, which started in San Luis Obispo in 1990, has become a mega-popular with people looking for healthy drinks such as the orange, strawberry and banana-filled Ironman/Woman and the guava and pineapple laced Guava Gulp.
-Customers are also given their choice of two additional ingredients to add to their smoothie, including protein powder, ginseng, calcium bee pollen, oat bran, wheat germ and a nutrient powder known as the "Juice Boost."
+Despite a fire that closed the store for a lengthy period, Juice Club/Jamba Juice at Town and Country Village still has a strong enough following to dominate this category for the third straight year.
+Jamba Juice, formerly known simply as the Juice Club, started in San Luis Obispo in 1990 and has become mega-popular with people looking for healthy drinks such as the orange, strawberry and banana-filled Ironman/Woman and the guava and pineapple laced Guava Gulp.
+Customers are also given their choice of two additional ingredients to add to a smoothie, including protein powder, ginseng, calcium bee pollen, oat bran, wheat germ and a nutrient powder known as the "Juice Boost."
 Fresh orange and carrot juices are also available, as well as healthy snacks, health books and juicers.
+Jamba Juice received 93 votes to beat out Slammin' Juice (formerly known as Jammin' Juice) in Midtown, which received 36 votes.
+Juice Patch in Menlo Park took third place.

-For dining al fresco, look no further than the Empire Tap Room.
-A custom-made mahogany bar runs the length of the dining room/bar.
-Eight oversized booths line the other wall, creating a convivial setup.
-There are 16 beers on tap, including such rarities as Pilsner Urquell and Anderson Valley Oatmeal Stout.
-But the real treasure of the Empire is its outdoor patio, a gracious dining room that happens to lack a ceiling.
+For dining al fresco, look no farther than the Empire Tap Room.
+For the third year in a row, Weekly readers have named it the Best Place for Outdoor Dining.
+The custom-made mahogany bar and the oversized booths lining the opposite wall create a convivial setup, and there are more than a dozen beers on tap, including such rarities as Anderson Valley India Pale Ale and Hubsch Marzen.
+But the real treasure of the Empire is its outdoor patio, a gracious dining room with a celestial ceiling.
 Well-spaced tables are covered with white linens in an atmosphere that is subdued but made friendly by a trickling fountain and rustling greenery.
-The menu offers a nice cross-section of California homestyle cuisine: meats from an open grill, side dishes like sauteed spinach, mashed potatoes, fries with garlic mayonnaise and roasted new potatoes, fresh fish and such appetizer staples as steamed mussels, carpaccio, grilled polenta and fried calamari.
-The Empire Tap Room took this category with a whopping 91 votes.
-In a distant second place, with 11 votes, was Il Fornaio, and in third place, with 10 votes, was MacArthur Park.
+Don't worry about getting cold--outdoor heaters keep the environment cozy.
+Refreshing summer favorites include cool gazpacho, Asian chicken salad and lemon mascarpone to top things off.
+Popular year-round menu items span a broad range of California homestyle cuisine: meats from an open grill, side dishes like sauteed spinach, mashed potatoes, fries with garlic mayonnaise and roasted new potatoes, fresh fish and such appetizer staples as steamed mussels, carpaccio, grilled polenta and fried calamari.
+The Empire Tap Room was a big favorite with voters, garnering a hefty total of 70 votes.
+Il Fornaio took second place, and MacArthur Park and Nola tied for third.

 Empire Grill and Tap Room, 651 Emerson St., Palo Alto, 321-3030.